karimabounajm/yeoldejeez/snowmobileHeuristic/heuristic.md

         if height < speed - 2, then do all transformations except straight down and speed - 1 down 1 right or left

         if height < speed - 3, then do all transformations except straight down to speed - 2 down 1 right or left

+    if the number of collisions in the best path is 0